XenonAbe/SlickGrid/README.md

 * Triggers a new event `onColumnsChanged` when you set the columns
 * Exposes the existing method `grid.setupColumnResize()`, which allows you to re-enable column resizing if you're manually screwing around with the headers.
 * Some new options on `setColumns` and `resizeCanvas` let you prevent some of the expensive calculations, useful if you're doing them yourself externally.
-* Adds [antiscroll](https://github.com/learnboost/antiscroll) compatability to enable a uniform, OSX-style scrolling experience across browsers.
+* Adds [antiscroll](https://github.com/learnboost/antiscroll) compatibility to enable a uniform, OSX-style scrolling experience across browsers.
 Enable antiscroll by including the antiscroll library on your page, and passing the `useAntiscroll: true` option to your SlickGrid instance.
 By default we don't show scrollbars until the user begins scrolling (to mimic the way OSX does it); to change that behavior, you can set the `showScrollbarsOnHover` option.
-* Adds `skipPaging` option to prevent slickgrid from paging when user keypress takes the user off the current page.
+* Adds `skipPaging` option to prevent SlickGrid from paging when user keypress takes the user off the current page.
 Instead, up & down keypresses reveal one new row at a time.

 ### Message by Michael Leibman (@mleibman)